 Our plan was to do our own thing on Thursday and Friday and then all come together on Saturday morning.
 The last part of the puzzle would be meeting Pimmie in Susa, Italy.
-Pim, coming down from the Netherlands, was the final member of our group to rendezvous with for a week of riding.
+Pim, coming down from the Netherlands, was the last member of our group to rendezvous with for a week of riding.

 We Love Motorcycles